-The rules governing the allocation of rights to perform upstream petroleum operations (planning, preparation and implementation of reconnaissance, research, development, production, storage, transportation and shutting down of such activities or infrastructures, including the implementation of the demobilization plan, sale or delivery of crude oil, natural gas or liquefied natural gas at the point of export or at the agreed delivery point, such point being where it is delivered for consumption or use or loaded as merchandise) are defined by Act 21/2014 of August 18 (the new Petroleum Act/"Lei dos Petróleos") and, while specific regulation of the new law is still pending, by Decree 24/2004 August 20 (Petroleum Operations Regulation/"Regulamento das Operações Petrolíferas").
+The rules governing the allocation of rights to perform upstream petroleum operations (planning, preparation and implementation of appraisal, research, development, production, storage, transportation and shutting down of such activities or infrastructures, including the implementation of the demobilization plan, sale or delivery of crude oil, natural gas or liquefied natural gas at the point of export or at the agreed delivery point, such point being where it is delivered for consumption or use or loaded as merchandise) are defined by Act no. 21/2014, of August 18 (the Petroleum Act/Lei dos Petróleos), which is regulated by Decree no. 34/2015, of December 31 (Petroleum Operations Regulation/Regulamento das Operações Petrolíferas).

-The new Petroleum Act aims to ensure increased competitiveness and transparency, as well as safeguarding national interests and enhancing the State's intervention in this sector.
-The role and participation of the State in this oil sector was also reinforced, the national oil company (Empresa Nacional de Hidrocarbonetos/ENH, E.P.) representing the State in oil undertakings at any stage of activity.
+The Petroleum Act aims to ensure increased competitiveness and transparency, as well as safeguarding national interests and enhancing the State's intervention in this sector.
+The role and participation of the State in the oil sector were reinforced, the national oil company (Empresa Nacional de Hidrocarbonetos/ENH, E.P.) representing the State in oil undertakings at any stage of activity.
 Any investor interested in exploring oil resources in Mozambique must associate with ENH, E.P.
-The new Act also provides that the State must gradually increase its participation in oil and gas undertakings, however, the exact terms in which this shall be done and up to what percentage is still pending further regulation.
+The Act also provides that the State must gradually increase its participation in oil and gas undertakings, however, the exact terms in which this shall be done and up to what percentage is still pending further regulation.

-Other significant new features include (i) the express comprehension of liquefied natural gas in the scope of the Act, thus closing a lacuna in previous legislation, and (ii) the fact that the Government must ensure that a certain percentage of the revenues generated by oil production, as determined in the State Budget, is channelled to the development of local communities and guarantee that a share of at least 25% of the oil and gas produced within the national territory is destined for the national market.
+The Act also provides for the express inclusion of liquefied natural gas in the legal regime set out by the Act, thereby addressing what had been a gap in the previous regime, and also that the Government must ensure a certain percentage of the revenues generated by oil production, as determined in the State Budget Law, is channelled to the development of local communities and ensure a share of at least 25% of the oil and gas produced within the national territory is destined for the national market.

-Additionally, the new legislation clarifies that the rules on transfer of rights and obligations under a concession agreement encompass not only direct transfers to affiliated companies and third parties, but also other forms of assignment of participation interests, directly or indirectly, in concession agreements, including the transfer of shares or other forms of participation of the holder of concession rights, which are now also expressly subject to prior Governmental approval.
+Additionally, the aforementioned statute also includes a distinctive feature, in comparison with other petroleum regimes, namely, that the rules on transfer of rights and obligations under a concession agreement encompass not only direct transfers to affiliated companies and third parties, but also other forms of assignment of participation interests, directly or indirectly, in concession agreements, including the transfer of shares or other forms of participation of the holder of concession rights, which are also expressly subject to prior Governmental approval.